matdombrock/Tidalua/README.md

 Sets the tick rate for the script.

 For example setting the tick rate to `0.5` would result in 64 ticks per second instead of 128.

+We can think of the default speed (1.0) as being 120 BPM (beats per minute).
+120 BPM means 2 beats per second.
+So a single beat is 0.5 seconds long or 64 ticks.

 - It is not possible to increase the tick speed.
 	- However, 128 ticks per second is very fast (nearly audio rate).